nsf-open/nsf-proposal-latex-samples/README.md

   </li>
   <li> Avoid loading font encoding packages, they can cause compliance checks to fail.
 Font encoding packages are mainly to tyespet non-English text and are not needed for most proposals.
   </li>
+<li>Be wary of editing, renaming, or producing files on a Mac.
+If you have Adobe Reader, and go into document properties, if the PDF Producer is for example "macOS Version ...Quartz PDFContext" the file cannot be read by our PDF parser.
+This will result in unsearchable PDFs and unrecogizable headers</li>
  <P>&nbsp;<P>&nbsp;
  <b>File is larger than 8.5x11</b>
 <li>Remove unnecessary vertical line spacing commands   </li>